PayU/envboss/README.md

 # env-vars-config
-This package helps you organize all environment variables in one place it creates an envionmentVariables object
+This package helps you organize all environment variables in one place it take each <ENV_PARAM_NAME> from process.env and creates an envionmentVariables object with process.env[<ENV_PARAM_NAME>] Each env

 `validationFunction` - will help you validate the values

-ValidValues-TBD
+wrappingFunction - converts the envparam value to the given value

 ```javascript